dbwrush/qperformance/README.md

 **Command-line**: This version uses a graphical interface that is easier for most users.
 If you prefer a command-line interface, check out [qperf_cli](https://github.com/dbwrush/qperf_cli)

 ### Building From Source (For Developers)
-If the pre-compiled versions don't work on your machine or you're using a platform like macOS or ARM-based devices, you can build `qperf_tauri` from source.
+If the pre-compiled versions don't work on your machine or you're using a platform like macOS or ARM-based devices, you can build `qperformance` from source.

 **Prerequisites**